In today’s always-connected world, most of us have at least one device we regularly use on the net.

-Currently, Surfshark’s connection speeds can easily handle streaming, gaming, file sharing and just about anything else you can throw at it.
+Currently, Surfshark’s connection speeds can easily handle streaming, gaming, file sharing, and just about anything else you can throw at it.
 No data caps.

 Surfshark’s global server network is impressive, boasting over 3,200+ servers in 65+ countries around the globe, giving you access to plenty of international content.
 The provider’s network provides access to 30+ Netflix libraries around the globe.

 Surfshark security and privacy protections are above average.
 Online protection includes bank-grade encryption, a kill switch option, and DNS leak and IPv6 leak prevention.
 The provider also offers the ability to block advertisements and online trackers.

 As for privacy, a no-server-logs policy and a cryptocurrency payment option have that covered.

 24/7 live support is available, along with a contact form and a searchable FAQ library.